rlucioni/blog/content/about/_index.md

 title: "About"
 date: 2018-08-13T23:48:25-04:00
 lastmod: 2019-03-02T20:10:21-04:00
-description: Software engineer in Cambridge, Massachusetts.
+description: Software engineer in Boston, Massachusetts.
 Interested in product development and data visualization.
 name: Renzo Francesco Lucioni
 ---

 <p class="noprint">
-  I’m a software engineer in Cambridge, Massachusetts.
+  I’m a software engineer in Boston, Massachusetts.
 I’m interested in product development and data visualization.
 I like <a href="https://github.com/rlucioni/recipes">cooking</a> and playing <a href="https://github.com/rlucioni/courtbot">squash</a>.
 </p>

 <p class="noprint">